 Not all the previous Crime Scene staff are available; thus new members will be added from time to time.
 Suffice it to say that for the present, Peter J. Earle with be chief pathologist.

-Peter J. Earle – www.peterjearle.com – is a self-pub novelist with 4 published novels.
+Peter J. Earle – www.peterjearle.com – is a self-pub novelist with 5 published novels.
 All are available as e-novels by Kindle Direct Publishing.
 Soft-covers are available, if you are into destroying forests.

 What crime fiction do you especially enjoy?
 All, but especially Pursuit – on the run, trying to prove innocence.
 Why do you love crime fiction?
 I love the puzzle, the hints and clues, means and motives and how it all ties together.
 My Weapon of Choice: Oh, the snake, of course… preferably the mamba.
 My special skills: Being a hunter and tracker, I can choose whether to kill my client by hippo chomp or buffalo stampede or lion nip.
 My undiscovered crime: I did it so well that I now have to wait seven years for my rich uncle to be declared dead.
 My next target: Seven cousins, of course!
 My most satisfying killing: will be cousin Cecil who used to bully me something chronic.
 This mamba that I know will get him while he’s poking about an anthill on safari…